Why People Have Out-of-Body Experiences

 In 1958, Robert Monroe floated out of his body for the first time.
 It began “without any apparent cause,” he wrote.
 His doctor, finding no physical ailment, prescribed tranquilizers.
 A psychologist friend, meanwhile, told me him to try leaving his body again.
 After all, the friend said, “some of the fellows who practice yoga and those Eastern religions claim they can do it whenever they want to.”

 Monroe did try it again—and again and again.
-He recalls these experiences in his classic 1971 book Journeys Out of the Body, which launched the phrase “out-of-body experiences” into the public conversation.
-Monroe died in 1995, but the fascination with out-of-body experiences endure.
+He recalls these experiences in his classic 1971 book Journeys out of the Body, which launched the phrase “out-of-body experiences” into the public conversation.
+Monroe died in 1995, but the fascination with out-of-body experiences endures.

 Out-of-body experience can vary person to person, but they often involve the sense of floating above one’s actual body and looking down.
 For neuroscientists, the phenomenon is a puzzle and an opportunity: Understanding how the brain goes awry can also illuminate how it is supposed to work.
 Neuroscientists now think that out-of-body experiences involve the vestibular system—made up of canals in the inner ear that track a person’s locations in space—and how that information gets integrated with other senses in the brain.